These operators are taking advantage of a clause in Sprint's acquisition of Clear in 2013.

-The reason this it is possible for non-profits to resell Sprint data plans on the cheap is thanks to this loophole in the terms of service for the non-profits:
+The reason this it is possible for non-profits to resell Sprint data plans on the cheap is thanks to a loophole in the terms of service for the non-profits:

 "You are permitted to use of the Service as long as you are a user, recipient or beneficiary of a non-profit programs or services, but not thereafter."

-To sign-up for one of these non-profit based plans, you generally become a member of the non-profit organization (we list many of these below), which includes service prepaid for at least several months and a mobile hotspot device.
+To sign-up for one of these non-profit based plans, you generally have to become a member of the non-profit organization (we list many of these below), which includes service prepaid for at least several months and a mobile hotspot device.
 There are sometimes criteria required to become a member - such as being low-income.

 These plans have a history of fizzling out without warning - even if you have signed up for a set amount of future service.
 Take 4GCommunity for example (our report on that flop); many folks never got their prepaid $$ refunded for services that were cut off before they were used - and then they were stuck with subpar gear that couldn't be re-used on a similar service to boot.

 More recently, another Sprint non-profit provider, freedata.io seemingly disappeared out of thin air without a report of them leaving the market.
-As they were a newer provider to begin with, we hope few were affected, and haven't been able to get details on what happened or where they went.
+As they were a newer provider to begin with, we hope few were affected, but we haven't been able to get details on what happened or where they went.